angelicadatascience/watertreatment_public/README.md

 The first portion of the research focuses on Exploratory Data Analysis to understand the data patterns as well as identify and correct anomalies.
 Then, univariate and multi-variable time series forecasting baseline and AI/ML models were developed to predict residual chlorine concentrations.
-Additionally, an early warning system was developed using classic ML models to forecast residual chlorine concentrations that surpass the upper U.S. EPA upper threshold.
+Additionally, an early warning system was developed using classic ML models to forecast residual chlorine concentrations that surpass a specified threshold.

 # Baseline models:
 Exponential Smoothing